Why is corporate video production important?

-With corporate video viewership on the rise, business executives are starting to consider videos as a necessity in their marketing plan, and their day to day operations.
+With corporate video productions and viewership on the rise, more business executives are starting to consider videos as a necessity in their marketing plan, and their day to day operations.
 A recent study from Forbes stated that 75% of business executives watch work-related videos on business websites at least once a week.
 So, just because you’re a B2B business doesn’t mean you have to stick to the old methods of white papers and webinars to reach your target audience.
 A lot goes into these video productions and they can take a variety of shapes, so here’s a little more about how we tackle them.

-Post-production: Once the video is produced, the post-production phase includes any editing required, adding the finishing touches such as additional on-screen graphics, and sound design.
+- Post-production: Once the corporate video is produced, the post-production phase includes any editing required, adding the finishing touches such as additional on-screen graphics, and sound design.

-Now that you understand the basic outline of the process, let’s take a look at the most popular styles of corporate video production.
+Now that you understand the basic outline of the corporate video production process, let’s take a look at the most popular styles of video.

 Live action client testimonial videos are often used to build consumer trust, and highlight the personality of a business.
 Business testimonial videos allow users go behind the scenes, talk about company history, and/or highlight a brand’s unique personality.